tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

   <a href="/wp-content/uploads/users/grrlgeek/messy-desk.jpg?mtime=1303781099"><img alt="" src="/wp-content/uploads/users/grrlgeek/messy-desk.jpg?mtime=1303781099" width="310" height="232" /></a>
 </div>

 _Shudder._ I like things organized, from the files on my desk to the files in my database.
-There&#8217;s a mechanism in SQL Server to help you separate and organize files: filegroups.
+There's a mechanism in SQL Server to help you separate and organize files: filegroups.

 **What is a Filegroup?**